 A spot observation generally consists of a 10- to 15-minute observation by a certified evaluator (typically, a principal or assistant principal).
 While the minimum is 10 minutes, evaluators may observe longer to gain additional perspective when needed.
 The observations focus on a defined set of high-leverage indicators from the rubric.
-The spot observations will focus on a total of five indicators.
-These include four indicators from Domain 2 and one indicator from Domain 3: 2.1, 2.2, 2.3, 2.5, and 3.1.
+The spot observations will focus on a total of seven indicators.
+These include four indicators from Domain 2 and three indicator from Domain 3.

-How many spot observations will I receive in 2015-16?
+How many spot observations will I receive in 2016-17?

 A teacher's prior year TEI effectiveness level will determine how many spot observations are conducted annually.
-A teacher without a prior year effectiveness level or rated Progressing II or below will continue to receive a minimum of ten spot observations annually.
-Teachers who receive an effectiveness level of Proficient I, will receive a minimum of eight spot observations.
-Distinguished teachers (Proficient II and above) will receive a minimum of six spot observations.
-Teachers who are new to DISD, but will undergo DTR in their first year with DISD, will receive a minimum of eight spot observations.
+A teacher without a prior year effectiveness level or rated Progressing II or below will receive a minimum of eight spot observations annually.
+Teachers who receive an effectiveness level of Proficient I, will receive a minimum of six spot observations.
+Distinguished teachers (Proficient II and above) will receive a minimum of four spot observations.
+Teachers who are new to Dallas ISD, but will undergo DTR in their first year with Dallas ISD, will receive a minimum of six spot observations.
 In circumstances in which teachers are at a particular school for less than a full year (e.g., leave of absence, mid-year hire), the teacher will receive a reduced, pro-rated minimum number of spot observations.
 This will be evaluated yearly, with input from School Leadership, the Superintendent, and TEI Campus Experts.

-Who conducts spot observations in 2015-16?
+Who conducts spot observations in 2016-17?

 Each teacher will have a clearly designated primary evaluator, who will most often be a principal or assistant principal at the teacher's school.
 Additional evaluators (principal or assistant principal) may conduct spot observations at the discretion of the primary evaluator.
-All evaluators are required to pass all three components of TEI evaluator certification.
+All evaluators are required to hold TEI evaluator certification.
+This includes System Knowledge, Rater Accuracy, and Field Observation components.